alexjvr1/BrownArgus_PopGenMS_MolEcol/SuppMat.md

 ### Conclusion:

 1. There are no loci that were sequenced only in a particular library.
-2. No library sequenced particularly poorly
+2. No library significantly affected the missingness rate (inverse of the genotyping rate) in the dataset

 # 3. Analysis of smaller dataset with higher genotyping rate (95%)